Typhoon Hinnamnor: Japan

-Four people in Okinawa have been injured so far as a result of the Typhoon.
+Four people in Okinawa were injured as a result of the Typhoon.
 According to Okinawa Electric Power Company, 2,920 houses were out of power in Miyakojima, another 190 were out in Ishigaki, 330 in Tarama, and 10 in Taketomi Town. on September 3.
 In Watanagi Village, rainfall of up to 64 mm per hour fell; the highest of such observation during the month in the past decade.
 Houses were damaged, with one totally destroyed in Kito-Daito Village.
-Agricultural damage across the prefecture reached ¥960 million (US$6.87 million).
+Agricultural damage across the prefecture reached ¥960 million (US$6.85 million).

 Transportation was also affected by the Typhoon.
 Early in the morning on 5 September, JR West announced the possibility of a planned suspension of the Sanyo Shinkansen on September 6 with suspension between Hakata and Hiroshima being confirmed later that evening.
 At least 56 flights were cancelled, affecting over 3,000 people.
 Communication was severed from Kito-Daito as a result of Hinnamnor's passing.
 A mango greenhouse on Ishigaki Island was knocked down.

 South Korea

 Impacts in South Korea were less than initially feared due to Hinnamnor's fast movement speed.
 Jeju Island recorded 273.5 mm of rain from Hinnamnor's outer bands on September 4, for a later total of 948 mm in parts of the island.
-A total of 3,463 people from 2,661 in landslide and flood-prone areas were evacuated, among the 15,000 total who were advised to.
-At least 66,000 houses suffered power outages, and several were reported to be inunduated.
+A total of 2,661 people from 3,463 in landslide and flood-prone areas were evacuated, among the 15,000 total who were advised to.
+At least 66,000 houses suffered power outages, and several were reported to be inundated.
 One in the central city of Sejong City was destroyed.
 Twelve were flooded in Jeju.

 Hinnamnor also left 70 vessels on 50 sea routes grounded, 251 flights at 12 airports cancelled, and 354 train schedules suspended or adjusted.
 Rainfall totaled 389 mm in a mountainous area in the city of Gyeongju, and 272 mm (10.7) in Seoul's Gangnam District.
 At least 11 people were reported killed in the country.
 One person is missing.
 Rain totals in the country were 447 mm in Gyeongju, 418 mm in Pohang, and 385 mm in Ulsan.
-Property damage in Pohang exceeded ₩1.7 trillion (US$1.24 billion).
+Steelmaker POSCO reported a damage of ₩2.4 trillion (US$1.7 billion).